 Victoria Fletcher, MSN, ARNP, FACNM

 Victoria Fletcher, MSN, ARNP, FACNM, is a certified nurse-midwife and advocate for health equity and eliminating health disparities in communities of color.
-She joined the WCN board of directors in 2005, having served as secretary treasurer and board president (2013-15).
-She currently serves as past president and advanced registered nurse practitioner (ARNP) representative.
+She joined the WCN board of directors in 2005, having served as secretary-treasurer and board president (2013-15).
+She currently serves as a past president and advanced registered nurse practitioner (ARNP) representative.

-She recently retired from Planned Parenthood Federation of America, where she most recently served as Senior Analyst & Lead Surveyor in the Accreditation & Evaluation Department, and was previously Director of the Affiliate Operations Evaluation, Accreditation and Evaluation Department.
-She currently works part time as an Advanced Practice Clinician at Planned Parenthood of the Great Northwest and the Hawaiian Islands.
-Her experience includes healthcare administrative roles, providing direct patient care as nurse midwife, and as a nurse educator, providing didactic and clinical experiences to graduate and nurse-midwifery students.
+She recently retired from Planned Parenthood Federation of America, where she most recently served as Senior Analyst & Lead Surveyor in the Accreditation & Evaluation Department and was previously Director of the Affiliate Operations Evaluation, Accreditation and Evaluation Department.
+She currently works part-time as an Advanced Practice Clinician at Planned Parenthood of the Great Northwest and the Hawaiian Islands.
+Her experience includes healthcare administrative roles, providing direct patient care as a nurse-midwife, and as a nurse educator, providing didactic and clinical experiences to graduate and nurse-midwifery students.

 She has long worked to advance leadership in nursing.
 She has served as chair of the Washington State Nursing Care Quality Assurance Commission and later as a Pro Tem member and has been actively involved with several community and professional organizations, including the Washington Health Benefit Exchange Advisory Committee, the Ebony Nurses Association of Tacoma, Health Innovation Leadership Network Communities and Equity Accelerator Committee, the American College of Nurse-Midwives, Association of Women’s Health, Obstetric and Neonatal Nurses, Health Coalition for Communities of Color, WithinReach, March of Dimes, the Washington Association of Black Professionals in Healthcare and the Midwives of Color Committee, where she has mentored aspiring healthcare professionals.
 Her accolades include the Distinguished Diversity Advocate Award from the University of Washington School of Nursing, Miriam Manisoff Advanced Practice Clinician Award from Planned Parenthood Federation of American, and the ACNM Foundation Clinical Star Award for over 25 years of excellence in clinical practice and for mentoring midwives.